ctrlz-blog/django-basic-todo-list/README.md

 # django-todo
-A simple to-do list app built with Django and htmx
+A simple to-do list app built with Django

 ### How to use this repository